Universal Credit - What is it?

 You must be aged 18 or over and under the qualifying age for Pension Credit (PC) in order to claim Universal Credit.
 Anyone making a new benefit claim, or updating a current claim, will be moved on to Universal Credit.

-If you’re getting any of these benefits or tax credits, you do not need to do anything unless either:
+If you’re getting any of these benefits, you do not need to do anything unless either:

 - your circumstances change;